aaksham/sentimentNaiveBayes/README.md

 # sentimentNaiveBayes

-This is an implementation of the naive bayes algorithm for simeple sentiment classification.
+This is an implementation of the naive bayes algorithm for simple sentiment classification.

 The dataset used is at: http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.gz.